Miles Davis: 1957–1963: Collaborations with Gil Evans and Kind of Blue

 By early 1957, Davis was exhausted from recording and touring and wished to pursue new projects.
 In March, the 30-year-old Davis told journalists of his intention to retire soon and revealed offers he had received to teach at Harvard University and be a musical director at a record label.
 Avakian agreed that it was time for Davis to explore something different, but Davis rejected his suggestion of returning to his nonet as he considered that a step backward.
 Avakian then suggested that he work with a bigger ensemble, similar to Music for Brass (1957), an album of orchestral and brass-arranged music led by Gunther Schuller featuring Davis as a guest soloist.

 Davis accepted and worked with Gil Evans in what became a five-album collaboration from 1957 to 1962.
-Miles Ahead (1957) showcased Davis on flugelhorn and a rendition of "The Maids of Cadiz" by Léo Delibes, the first piece of classical music that Davis recorded.
+Miles Ahead (1957) showcased Davis on flugelhorn and included a rendition of "The Maids of Cadiz" by Léo Delibes, the first piece of classical music that Davis recorded.
 Evans devised orchestral passages as transitions, thus turning the album into one long piece of music.
-Porgy and Bess (1959) includes arrangements of pieces from George Gershwin's opera.
-Sketches of Spain (1960) contained music by Joaquín Rodrigo and Manuel de Falla and originals by Evans.
-The classical musicians had trouble improvising, while the jazz musicians couldn't handle the difficult arrangements, but the album was a critical success, selling over 120,000 copies in the US.
-Davis performed with an orchestra conducted by Evans at Carnegie Hall in May 1961 to raise money for charity.
-The pair's final album was Quiet Nights (1963), a collection of bossa nova songs released against their wishes.
-Evans stated it was only half an album and blamed the record company; Davis blamed producer Teo Macero and refused to speak to him for more than two years.
-The boxed set Miles Davis & Gil Evans: The Complete Columbia Studio Recordings (1996) won the Grammy Award for Best Historical Album and Best Album Notes in 1997.
+Porgy and Bess (1959) includes arrangements of pieces from George Gershwin's opera of the same name.
+Sketches of Spain (1960) contained music by Joaquín Rodrigo and Manuel de Falla as well as originals by Evans.
+The classical musicians had trouble improvising, while the jazz musicians could not handle the difficult arrangements, but the album was a critical success, selling more than 120,000 copies in the U.S. Davis performed with an orchestra conducted by Evans at Carnegie Hall in May 1961 to raise money for charity.
+The pair's final album was Quiet Nights (1963), a collection of bossa nova songs, released against their wishes.
+Evans stated it was only half an album and blamed the record company; Davis blamed producer Teo Macero and refused to speak to him for over two years.
+The box set Miles Davis & Gil Evans: The Complete Columbia Studio Recordings (1996) won the Grammy Award for Best Historical Album and Best Album Notes in 1997.

 In March and April 1959, Davis recorded what some consider his greatest album, Kind of Blue.
 He named the album for its mood.
 He called back Bill Evans, as the music had been planned around Evans's piano style.
 Both Davis and Evans were familiar with George Russell's ideas about modal jazz.
 But Davis neglected to tell pianist Wynton Kelly that Evans was returning, so Kelly appeared on only one song, "Freddie Freeloader".
 The sextet had played "So What" and "All Blues" at performances, but the remaining three compositions they saw for the first time in the studio.